MicrosoftDocs/sql-docs/docs/t-sql/queries/table-value-constructor-transact-sql.md

  Is a constant, a variable, or an expression.
 The expression cannot contain an EXECUTE statement.

 ## Limitations and Restrictions
+ When used as a derived table, there is no limit to the number of rows.

- Table value constructors can be used in one of two ways: directly in the VALUES list of an INSERT ...
-VALUES statement, or as a derived table anywhere that derived tables are allowed.
+ When used as the VALUES clause of an INSERT ...
+VALUES statement, there is a limit of 1000 rows.
 Error 10738 is returned if the number of rows exceeds the maximum.
-To insert more rows than the limit allows, use one of the following methods:
+To insert more than 1000 rows, use one of the following methods:

 - Create multiple INSERT statements

 - Use a derived table

--   Bulk import the data by using the **bcp** utility or the BULK INSERT statement
+- Bulk import the data by using the [**bcp** utility](../../tools/bcp-utility.md), the .NET [SqlBulkCopy class](../../../dotnet/api/system.data.sqlclient.sqlbulkcopy.md), [OPENROWSET (BULK ...)](../../t-sql/functions/openrowset-transact-sql.md), or the [BULK INSERT](../../t-sql/statements/bulk-insert-transact-sql.md) statement

  Only single scalar values are allowed as a row value expression.
 A subquery that involves multiple columns is not allowed as a row value expression.
 For example, the following code results in a syntax error because the third row value expression list contains a subquery with multiple columns.